What is data validation? Why, when, and how to use it

 By validating data, businesses can gain insights into market trends, customer behavior, and product performance.
 This information can be used to improve decision making in marketing, product, and business decisions, leading to increased efficiency, more accurate insights, and greater revenue and profits.

 Data validation also ensures that data is secure, reducing the risk of data breaches and leaks.
-It can save businesses time and money by reducing the need for manual data cleaning before loading data into the data warehouse.
+It can save businesses time and money by reducing the need for manual data cleaning before loading data into data warehouses.
 Data validation also ensures data uniqueness, reducing the time-consuming and expensive process of manual data cleaning.

 Data validation is an essential workflow for businesses that rely on data to drive decision making.
 It ensures that data is consistent, accurate, complete, and fit for the intended use.
 By performing validation checks and using machine learning techniques, businesses can create a high-quality dataset that meets the overall business requirements and leads to improved business decisions.